sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>docbook-dtds</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : SGML and XML document type definitions for DocBook
+Short desc    : SGML and XML document type definitions for DocBook
 URL          : http://www.oasis-open.org/docbook/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : The DocBook Document Type Definition (DTD) describes the syntax of
+Descript     : The DocBook Document Type Definition (DTD) describes the syntax of
              : technical documentation texts (articles, books and manual pages).
              : This syntax is XML-compliant and is developed by the OASIS consortium.
              : This package contains SGML and XML versions of the DocBook DTD.